top of page

 Wine lees in English, Lías del vino in Spanish, Mares del vi in Catalan which also means Mothers of the wine.
 These are sediments that are formed at the bottom of the barrels by the essence of the grape itself.

-Àngels knows the world of wine and the landscapes of her childhood summers recover special importance in her artistic production.
+Priorat is a small and mountainous wine region deep in Catalonia linked to the artist's life and marriage. Àngels knows the world of wine and the landscapes of her childhood summers recover special importance in her artistic production.

 Her complete communion with the surroundings appears when experiencing painting with the wine lees.